Jury Consultant, Malynda Ruth, M.A., weighs in on Jury selection for Kouri Richins, Utah woman accused of poisoning husband

 “We are pleased to welcome Peter Hecht to the SERMA Board,” said Rich Lenkov, Founder and Chief Executive Officer of SERMA.
 “Peter’s deep experience in litigation support and consulting services along with his diverse relationships in the legal and claims community will be invaluable to SERMA as we pursue our mission to serve the sports and entertainment industry.”

-Peter Hecht serves as Partner, Executive Vice President of Sales, and Board of Directors member for Magna Legal Services, an end-to-end litigation support and consulting company which provides court reporting, medical record retrieval, interpreting, visual communications and jury research services.
+Peter Hecht serves as Partner, Executive Vice President of Sales, and Board of Directors member for Magna Legal Services, an end-to-end litigation support and consulting company which provides court reporting, medical record retrieval, legal interpretation services, visual communications and jury research services.

 Mr. Hecht co-founded Magna LS in 2007.
 Headquartered in Philadelphia, PA, the company is recognized as a top legal services provider nationwide, and in 2021 alone, was selected as “Best of” in eighty (80) categories across six ALM publications.